-In England in the early 1930's, 20 year old Flora Poste, recently orphaned and left with only 100 pounds a year, goes to stay with distant relatives on Cold Comfort Farm.
-Everyone on the gloomy farm is completely around the twist, but Flora tries to sort everything out...Written by
+In England in the early 1930s, twenty-year-old Flora Poste (Kate Beckinsale), recently orphaned, and left with only one hundred pounds sterling a year, goes to stay with distant relatives on Cold Comfort Farm.
+Everyone on the gloomy farm is completely around the twist, but Flora tries to sort everything out.Written by

 John Oswalt <firstname.lastname@example.org>

 59 of 67 people found this review helpful.